Public Infrastructure Investments for Space Market Development: Introduction

-The structure of this essay is as follows.
-In section 2 I describe the general framework for assessing economic architectures of market development programs.
-This framework is generic, though it is best suited to advanced technology systems with high fixed costs, long development timelines, and highly uncertain market demand.
-In section 3 I apply the framework to private space stations in low-Earth orbit.
-In section 4 I identify key directions for future research on public investment and market development strategies for advanced technologies, including improved economic measurement, strategic demand estimation, and better understanding of how private investors perceive different revenue sources.
-I conclude in section 5.
+Section 2 describes the general approach assessing economics of market development programs and constructing the diagram.
+Section 3 develops estimates and constructs the diagram for an application to crewed space stations in low-Earth orbit.
+Section 4 identifies key directions for future research on public investment and market development strategies for advanced technologies.
+Section 5 concludes.